Hip & Knee Research

 Study Overview

-Prospective, Multi-center study to evaluate the Safety and Effectiveness of the OR3OTM Dual Mobility System in primary and revision Total Hip Arthroplasty (THA) procedures.
+Prospective, Multi-center Study to Evaluate the Safety and Effectiveness of the OR3OTM Dual Mobility System in Primary and Revision Total Hip Arthroplasty (THA) Procedures.

-Total hip arthroplasty (THA) or total hip replacement is an extremely successful intervention that significantly reduces pain, increases mobility, and restores function in patients with degenerative joint disease.
 The purpose of this study is to assess the safety and effectiveness of a novel hip replacement device, the OR3OTM Dual Mobility System.
 The dual mobility system refers to two points of movement in the device, allowing for greater range of motion and increased resistance to dislocation.

 The SCRUBS research team and the South Health Campus are just one site involved in this global study in collaboration with Smith & Nephew Inc. We aim to assess the survivability of the OR3OTM Dual Mobility Device in patients with primary and revision THA for a period of ten years.

-Sponsor: Smith & Nephew
+Smith & Nephew

 Bilateral TKA - RCT